Remembering Tom Nyfenger

 Later, I found out that the apartment in which I have lived since the mid-seventies was Tom’s former New York teaching studio when the tenant was oboist, George Haas.
 George and Tom were friends and colleagues in the NYC Ballet Orchestra and the Contemporary Chamber Ensemble.
 When on the phone with Ed [Joffe] about the article, I mentioned this.
 He said ‘Oh, I remember coming to that apartment for lessons.
 You live there?’
 I am certain that all those vibes are still floating around here, 30 years later.
 It is a lovely thought.

 I know I speak for many when I say that he is dearly missed.
 I still think of him every time I play the flute or listen to accomplished flutists in person or on recordings.
-Suffice it to say that the current day tendency of conservatories to have their flutists focus primarily on orchestral excerpt performance in order to win a job at the expense of developing the total musician would of been unthinkable to Tom.
+Suffice it to say that the current day tendency of conservatories to have their flutists focus primarily on orchestral excerpt performance in order to win a job at the expense of developing the total musician would have been unthinkable to Tom.
 No one has filled his shoes since his death and I doubt that anyone will in my lifetime.